SAP/abap-to-json/docs/migration-decisions.md

 **Decision**: Cyclic data/object references serialize as `null` instead of `{}`.

 **Rationale**: `null` is the correct JSON representation for "cannot be serialized."
 An empty object `{}` is misleading — it suggests an empty structure, not an unresolvable reference.

+---

+## Decision 17 — DUMP_TYPE Writes Directly to Writer

+**Decision**: `DUMP_TYPE` method signature changed to accept `WRITER` and `NAME` parameters.
+It writes directly to the writer instead of returning a JSON string. `TYPEKIND` is mandatory.

+**Rationale**: The original design returned a JSON string from `DUMP_TYPE`, which the dispatch macro then parsed via an intermediate reader and piped to the real writer — creating 2 extra objects per field for extended classes.
+The new signature eliminates this serialize-then-reparse round-trip entirely.
+Subclasses now call `writer->write_string()`/`write_number()` directly.

+---

+## Decision 18 — Struct Cache Without Level Key

+**Decision**: Removed `level` from the `mt_struct_cache` hash table key.
+The cache is keyed by `type_descr + include_aliases` only.

+**Rationale**: In V23, `level` was needed because `dump_symbols` embedded indentation strings into the result — the level determined whitespace.
+In V1, `IF_JSON_WRITER` handles indentation natively via `set_option(option_indent)`.
+The cached symbols, type metadata, and field references are level-independent.
+Removing `level` from the key eliminates duplicate cache entries for the same struct type at different nesting depths.
+For recursive structures, each call receives a value-copy of the symbol table with re-bound data references.

+---

+## Decision 19 — TRY/CATCH Restructured for Deserialization

+**Decision**: Extracted `restore_type_int` as a private method without TRY. `restore_type` is a thin wrapper that adds TRY/CATCH.
+Recursive calls use `restore_type_int` directly.

+**Rationale**: SAT profiling showed 7.37M TRY block entries consuming 14M µs.
+The TRY was entered on every recursive `restore_type` call, but exceptions are rare (only type mismatches in non-strict mode).
+Moving TRY to entry points only (855K calls from `restore`'s field loop + top-level callers) reduced TRY overhead by 68%.
+Leaf-level MOVE exceptions (`data = sdummy`) are caught locally with targeted TRY blocks.

+---

+## Decision 20 — detect_typekind Generalized

+**Decision**: `lcl_util=>detect_typekind` now accepts `cl_abap_typedescr` (base class) instead of `cl_abap_elemdescr`. `CONVEXIT` parameter is optional.

+**Rationale**: Eliminates caller-side type check and cast.
+The method handles non-elementary types by returning `type_kind` directly, and only performs element-specific detection (timestamp domains, bool types, JSON type) when `kind = kind_elem`.

+---

+## Decision 21 — Initial Value Defaults Without Quotes

+**Decision**: `INITIAL_TS`, `INITIAL_DATE`, `INITIAL_TIME` constructor defaults changed from `""` (with surrounding quotes) to `` `` (empty string).
+The writer adds quotes automatically.

+**Rationale**: In V23, initial values were stored with surrounding quotes because they were concatenated directly into the JSON string.
+In V1, values are passed to `write_string()` which handles quoting.
+Storing quotes in the value itself would produce double-quoting.
+The empty default means "serialize as empty string" — the writer outputs `""`.

+---

+## Decision 22 — Performance Trade-off: Serialization vs Deserialization

+**Decision**: Accept 5-9% serialization overhead from `IF_JSON_WRITER` method calls in exchange for 33-48% deserialization improvement and architectural cleanliness.

+**Rationale**: Profiling confirmed the serialization gap is purely from method call overhead (writer->write_string/write_number per field) vs V23's direct string concatenation.
+This is inherent to the writer API and cannot be eliminated without bypassing the writer.
+The deserialization gains (kernel reader, TRY restructure, cache improvements) more than compensate in typical round-trip scenarios.
+Compressed+camelCase serialization is actually faster due to fewer fields written.